-With each checkup, the dentist will conduct a visual examination and provide a thorough dental cleaning.
-The dental cleaning will eradicate the plaque and debris that quickly builds up between teeth and hard-to-reach places.
+The dentist will conduct a visual examination with each checkup and provide a thorough dental cleaning.
+The dental cleaning will eradicate the plaque and debris that quickly collect between teeth and hard-to-reach places.
 Professional cleanings are a beneficial tool to supplement a good homecare routine.

-Often, a topical fluoride gel or varnish is applied to teeth after the cleaning.
+A topical fluoride gel or varnish is often applied to teeth after the cleaning.
 Topical fluoride remineralizes the teeth and staunches mineral loss, protecting tooth enamel from oral acid attacks.
 Some children are also given take-home fluoride supplements (especially those residing in areas where fluoride is not routinely added to the community water supply).

 Finally, the pediatric dentist may apply dental sealants to the child’s back teeth (molars).
 This impenetrable liquid plastic substance is brushed onto the molars to seal harmful debris, bacteria, and acid.